-- Social business technologies
+- Social media for business

 Catalyst 2960 Swiches and Catalyst 3560-CX Switches

 Cisco's Catalyst 2960-CX is a fixed-port switch that is low-profile, fanless, power efficient, and allows flexible mounting alternatives.
 The Catalyst 2960-CX incorporates eight 10/100/1000 Ethernet ports and two Gigabit Ethernet uplinks and optionally provides PoE+ power.
 Cisco's Catalyst 3560-CX is a fixed-configuration managed switch packaged in a sleek, noiseless and energy-efficient enclosure that can be mounted almost anywhere outside a wiring closet.
 Models are offered with eight or 12 10/100/1000 Ethernet ports or with six 1-GE ports and 2 multigigabit ports.
 Up to four uplinks are available, and Power over Ethernet is also available.

 Cisco's Catalyst 2960-L family consists of value-priced fixed-port switches intended for branch offices, retail venues, and other environments where space is at a premium.
 Catalyst 2900-L compact appliances have 8 to 48 GE ports and two or four Small Form-Factor Pluggable uplink ports.
 Power over Ethernet support reduces clutter and fan-free design for the 8- versions eliminates noise.
 RJ-45 connectors handle 10BASE-T, 100BASE-TX, 1000BASE-T and 1000BASE-T SFP-ports.